 Tips on Maintaining a Clean Vinyl Plank Flooring

-- Take care of spills and stains immediately – Act quickly if you spill anything.
+• Take care of spills and stains immediately – Act quickly if you accidentally spill anything on the floor.
 Try to wipe up spills as soon as possible to prevent staining.

-- Vacuum and sweep regularly – To keep the floors clean and well-maintained, it is important to remove any surface debris or dirt using a broom or vacuum before proceeding with any wet cleaning.
+• Vacuum and sweep regularly – To keep the floors clean and well-maintained, remove any surface debris or dirt using a broom or vacuum before proceeding with any wet cleaning.

 What should you not clean vinyl plank flooring with?

-- Say no to a steam mop cleaner – While vinyl is often waterproof, it can’t handle both water and the high heat produced by steam cleaning.
+• Say no to a steam mop cleaner – While vinyl is often waterproof, it can’t handle water and the high heat steam produces.
 Using a steam cleaner may also void any warranties on your flooring.

 How to Prevent Damage to Vinyl Flooring